 Fox and Franz Josef Glaciers are amongst the South Island’s must-see destinations.
 Originating in the Southern Alps, they wind their way down to the Tasman Sea amongst rainforests.
 There are excellent activities available to do on the glaciers, such as half or full day hikes, ice-climbing, helicopter rides, and sky-diving.

 Imagine pitch dark caves into which visitors are being rowed quietly on a boat with strict instructions to maintain absolute silence.
 As their eyes adjust to the darkness, they see hundreds of bluish yellow lights on the walls of the cave.
-These are the glowworms, main act in New Zealand’s celebrated glowworm caves.
+These are the glowworms, the main act in New Zealand’s celebrated glowworm caves.
 The most well-known of New Zealand’s glowworm caves are in Waitomo in the North Island and Te Anau in the South Island.
+They can, however, be found in pockets all over New Zealand and if you ask the locals, they may be able to tell you where you can see them without paying a tourist fee.

 As you drive down on the West Coast to Queenstown (or up the coast from Queenstown), you drive through the Haast Pass and the township of Haast.
 For travelers in a hurry, it is a convenient stop for lunch and refueling.
 For those with more time, it is an excellent base for exploring New Zealand’s wilderness and fauna.